CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

     ![](images/img-01-80.png)

-1. Do not navigate away from this page.We’ll look at the difference between the Warn and Block options.
+1. Do not navigate away from this page.
+We’ll look at the difference between the Warn and Block options.

 1. Navigate back to the **Power Platform Admin Center**.
 Select **Environments (1)**, then click **Managed Environment-<inject key="Deployment ID" enableCopy="false" /> (2)**.